 The state seeks to clarify that reimbursement is available for SUD assessment and appropriate treatment before a definitive diagnosis is determined, even if requiring multiple visits.
-This includes services for beneficiaries under age 21 pursuant to the terms of the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit.
-Beneficiaries under the age of 21 are entitled to any necessary services needed to treat conditions that are covered under Medicaid, even if they do not meet criteria for a SUD, including treatment for risky substance use.
+This includes services for beneficiaries under age 21 pursuant to the terms of the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) requirement.
+Beneficiaries under the age of 21 are entitled to any medically necessary services coverable under a Medicaid state plan to correct or ameliorate identified conditions, even if they do not meet criteria for a SUD, including treatment for risky substance use.
+The state also seeks to make other, technical clarifications to how medical necessity for DMC-ODS services is determined, including the role of various staff, the use of telehealth, and others.